- Changes in Grades

 All MFA candidates must complete a minimum of 60 points within the first two years of their respective programs.
 Undergraduate courses below the 3000 level, and courses taken for “R” (audit) credit will under no circumstances be counted toward the 60-point requirement.
 It is expected that the majority of the 60 points will be earned through enrollment in graduate courses taken at Columbia University during the period of the student’s residency in the School of the Arts.
 However, certain exceptions are permitted, as noted below.

-All MA candidates in the Film program must complete a minimum of 30 points within either 2 or 4 semesters (there is a half-time option), with one additional semester of extended residence.
+All MA candidates in the Film and Media Studies program must complete a minimum of 30 points within either 2 or 4 semesters (there is a half-time option) and one additional semester of Extended Residence.
 Of those 30 points, not more than 6 can be earned through courses outside the Film program, and any outside course must first be approved by the MA Program Advisor.
-Undergraduate courses below the 3000 level, and courses taken for “R” (audit) credit will under no circumstances be counted toward the 60-point requirement.
+Undergraduate courses below the 3000 level, and courses taken for “R” (audit) credit will under no circumstances be counted toward the 30-point requirement.

-All Masters of Film Studies candidates who have completed 30 credits of course work and have not completed the degree requirements may register for one additional semester MA Extended Residence.
-Students must complete all course and degree requirements in no more than three semesters (full-time) or 5 semesters (part-time).
+All MA Film and Media Studies candidates who have completed 30 credits of course work and have not completed the degree requirements may register for one additional semester MA Film and Media Studies Extended Residence.
+Students must complete all course and degree requirements in no more than three semesters (full-time) or 5 semesters (half-time).
 Any extensions to these deadlines (a) must be approved, in advance, by the department head and (b) may carry additional fees.
-For changes to these requirements, or for more specific information, please contact the School of the Arts Office of Admissions at firstname.lastname@example.org.
+For changes to these requirements, or for more specific information, please contact the School of the Arts Office of Admissions at email@example.com.

 Thesis Production Fee